-If you want to change the world, study law.
+"If you want to change the world, study law.
 If you want to learn at one of the world's leading law schools, join us at the ANU College of Law.
-Education with us gives you the knowledge, skills and ethical judgment to bring about change with creative solutions to the world's biggest policy and legal challenges.
-As teachers and researchers at the national law school, we bring together the inspiration and expertise to guide the leaders of tomorrow.
+Education with us gives you the knowledge, skills and ethical judgement to bring about change with creative solutions to the world's biggest policy and legal challenges.
+As teachers and researchers at the national law school, we bring together the inspiration and expertise to guide the leaders of tomorrow."

-Wayne Morgan is an Associate Professor and the Associate Dean (Education) of the ANU College of Law.
+Wayne Morgan is an Associate Professor and the Associate Dean (Education) at the ANU College of Law.
 He is internationally recognised as a pioneer in the field of queer legal theory.
-He undertakes interdisciplinary research focused on social justice and law reform, which has contributed to a number of test cases before tribunals and courts at the national and international level, including cases before the Australian High Court and the UN Human Rights Committee.
+He undertakes interdisciplinary research focused on social justice and law reform, which has contributed to a number of test cases before tribunals and courts at the national and international level, including cases before the High Court of Australia and the United Nations Human Rights Committee.